Lifting tropical intersections: Preliminaries

+Now the right hand side is the multiplicity of $\tau$ in the tropicalization of the cycle $[X \cap tX']$, and the proposition follows, by Lemma~\ref{lem:linearity}. \end{proof}

 \begin{rem} We apply this proposition in the proof of Lemma~\ref{lem:support}.
 All that is needed for that application is the standard fact that the intersection multiplicity at a point of proper intersection is strictly positive.
-In particular, the vanishing of higher $\Tor$ groups is not needed for the main lifting theorems. \end{rem}
+In particular, the equality of the intersection multiplicity $i(Z, X \cdot tX'; T)$ with the length of the scheme-theoretic intersection of $X$ and $X'$ along $Z$ is not needed for the main lifting theorems. \end{rem}

 In Section~\ref{sec:main}, we extend Proposition~\ref{prop:translation} to the general case, where the valuation may be nontrivial, as an application of tropical lifting theorems.
 See Theorem~\ref{thm:translation}.